ShawnMurdzek-NOAA/nature_run_wflow/README.md

 # Nature Run Workflow

-Rocoto workflow and supporting scripts for running a WRF-based nature run (NR) for an Observing System Simulation Experiment (OSSE) nature run.
+Rocoto workflow and supporting scripts for running a WRF-based nature run (NR) for an Observing System Simulation Experiment (OSSE).
 Documentation for Rocoto can be found [here](https://christopherwharrop.github.io/rocoto/).

 ## Organization: